rima-alali/Uncertainty-Aware-Architecture/SystematicReview/README.md

 # A Guide to Design Uncertainty-Aware Self-Adaptive Components in Cyber-Physical Systems (draft)

-This contains the data and the technical report for the systematic review performed over EU projects.
+This guide is part of my thesis.
+It contains the data and the technical report for the systematic review performed over EU projects.

 Research Question
 ---------------------------------------------------------------